plone/plonedev.vagrant/README.rst

 PloneDev-Vagrant
 ================

-PloneDev-Vagrant is a kit for setting up a — hopefully — easy to use development environment for Plone in a hosted virtual machine.
+PloneDev-Vagrant is a kit for setting up an easy to use development environment for Plone in a hosted virtual machine.

 The kit uses the VirtualBox for the virtual machine and the Vagrant box setup system.
 It should run on any host machine for which Vagrant is available; that includes Windows Vista+, OS X and Linux.